How to Get a Photographic & Optical Goods Wholesale Trading License in Dubai

 Setup Costs and What to Expect

 Setting up at Dubai South Business Hub Free Zone is designed to be straightforward and cost-competitive.
-Typical costs include the licence fee, registration fee, and any applicable facility or flexi-desk charges.
+Typical costs include the license fee, registration fee, and any applicable facility or flexi-desk charges.
 Packages at Dubai South are structured to accommodate both start-ups and scaling businesses, with options ranging from virtual office arrangements to dedicated warehousing.

 Estimated first-year costs generally fall within the AED 12,000 to AED 25,000 range depending on the package selected, though businesses with warehousing requirements will need to account for additional space costs.
-There are no paid-up capital requirements for most free zone trading licences, which reduces the barrier to entry considerably.
+There are no paid-up capital requirements for most free zone trading licenses, which reduces the barrier to entry considerably.

 Step-by-Step Licensing Process